pipegalera/Medium_projects/stock_prices_prediction/README.md

 Long Short Term Memory networks (**LSTM**) and Gated Recurrent Units (**GRU**) are a special kinds of RNN, capable of learning long-term dependencies.
 These models are powerful enough to learn the most important past behaviors and understand whether or not those past behaviors are important features in making future predictions.

-# Give me more.
-How they work?
+# A bit more technical: Why they are better than a traditional RNN?

-The LSTM and GRU  is able to keep information of long-term dependencies using "gates".
-In esence, this gates decide how much information to keep of the previous neuron state or values, and how much to drop.
+TBecause they have "gates".
+LSTM and GRU models are able to keep information of long-term dependencies using filters or gates.
+In essence, these gates decide how much information to keep of the previous neuron state or values, and how much to drop.
+This makes the optimization problem or the Neural Network less promp to vanishing or exploding gradient problems.

 LSTM operates using: